Lessons learned from the CIP

 Documenting the CIP’s lessons is essential

-Learning has been a key part of the CIP since the start
+Learning has been central to the CIP from the outset

 As this is an experimental project aimed at implementing new collaborative approaches between philanthropic, institutional and community partners, it is essential for the latter to have the means to step back and reflect on the project's deployment, as well as its processes, limits and spin-offs.